 🔼The name Sheshach in the Bible

 The name Sheshach (or Sheshak) occurs twice in the Bible, both times in the Book of Jeremiah.
-In Jeremiah 25 the prophet tells about a cup of the "wine of wrath" he takes from the hand of YHWH and makes all the nations drink to whom God sent him (25:15).
-He submits a long list of pretty much every known nation but then, as an afterthought, he adds the king of Sheshach in verse 26.
+In Jeremiah 25 the prophet tells about a cup of the "wine of wrath" he takes from the hand of YHWH and makes all the nations drink to whom God sent him (Jeremiah 25:15).
+He submits a long list of pretty much every known nation but then, as an afterthought, he adds the king of Sheshach in 25:26.